Mig-uel/aws-saa/EC2-SAA-LEVEL/README.md

 - They often reflect a poor architecture design.
 - Instead, use a random public IP and use DNS to point to it.
 - Or, better yet, use a Load Balancer with a static DNS name.

+### EC2 Placement Groups

+A placement group is a logical grouping of instances within a single Availability Zone.
+Using placement groups enables applications to participate in a low-latency, 10 Gbps network between instances.

+- Sometimes you want control over how your instances are placed on underlying hardware.

+When you create a placement group, you must specify the placement strategy for the group.
+The placement strategies are:

+- Cluster: Packs instances close together inside an Availability Zone.
+This strategy is recommended for applications that need low network latency, high network throughput, or both.
+- Spread: Strictly places a small group of instances across distinct underlying hardware to reduce correlated failures (maximum of seven running instances per Availability Zone per group).
+- Partition: Divides each group into logical segments called partitions.
+Each partition has its own set of racks.
+AWS ensures that no two partitions in a placement group share the same racks.
+This strategy is recommended for large distributed and replicated workloads, such as HDFS, HBase, and Cassandra.

+### Placement Groups - Cluster

+In a cluster placement group, instances are placed physically close together within a single Availability Zone.
+This placement strategy is ideal for applications that require low network latency and high network throughput between instances.

+- Use Cases:
+  - High-performance computing (HPC) applications
+  - Big data analytics
+  - Distributed databases
+- Benefits:
+  - Low latency communication between instances
+  - High bandwidth for data transfer
+- Considerations:
+  - All instances must be launched in the same Availability Zone.
+  - There are limits on the number of instances that can be launched in a cluster placement group.
+  - If an instance in the group fails, it may impact the performance of the entire group.

+### Placement Groups - Spread

+A spread placement group is the complete opposite of a cluster placement group.
+In a spread placement group, instances are placed on distinct underlying hardware to reduce the risk of correlated failures.
+This placement strategy is ideal for applications that require high availability and fault tolerance.

+- Use Cases:
+  - Critical applications that require high availability
+  - Applications that need to be resilient to hardware failures
+- Benefits:
+  - Reduced risk of correlated failures
+  - Increased fault tolerance
+- Considerations:
+  - A maximum of seven running instances per Availability Zone per group.
+  - Instances can be launched across multiple Availability Zones.
+  - If an instance in the group fails, it does not impact the performance of the other instances in the group.

+### Placement Groups - Partition

+A partition placement group divides each group into logical segments called partitions.
+Each partition has its own set of racks, and AWS ensures that no two partitions in a placement group share the same racks.
+This placement strategy is ideal for large distributed and replicated workloads.

+We can have up to seven partitions per Availability Zone in a placement group.

+- Each partition represents a rack of servers.
+- Use Cases:
+  - Large distributed and replicated workloads, such as HDFS, HBase, and Cassandra.
+- Benefits:
+  - Improved fault tolerance and availability.
+  - Reduced risk of correlated failures within a partition.
+- Considerations:
+  - Instances in different partitions can still communicate with each other.
+  - You can launch instances in multiple Availability Zones within a partition placement group.
+  - If an instance in a partition fails, it does not impact the performance of the other partitions in the group but may impact other instances within the same partition.